raspberrypi/documentation/hardware/raspberrypi/spi/README.md

 In bidirectional SPI mode the same SPI standard is implemented, except that a single wire is used for data (MOMI) instead of the two used in standard mode (MISO and MOSI).
 In this mode, the MOSI pin serves as MOMI pin.

-#### LoSSI mode (Low Speed Serial Interface)
+#### LoSSI (low speed serial interface) mode
-The LoSSI standard allows issuing of commands to peripherals (LCD) and to transfer data to and from them.
-LoSSI commands and parameters are 8 bits long, but an extra bit is used to indicate whether the byte is a command or parameter/data.
-This extra bit is set high for a data and low for a command.
-The resulting 9-bit value is serialized to the output.
+The LoSSI standard allows issuing commands to peripherals, and transfering data to and from them.
+LoSSI commands and parameters are 8 bits long, with an extra bit used to indicate whether the byte is a command or parameter/data.
+The extra bit is set high for data and low for a command; the resulting 9-bit value is serialized to the output.
 LoSSI is commonly used with [MIPI DBI](http://mipi.org/specifications/display-interface) type C compatible LCD controllers.

-**Note:**

-Some commands trigger an automatic read by the SPI controller, so this mode can't be used as a multipurpose 9-bit SPI.
+**Note:** Some commands trigger an automatic read by the SPI controller, so this mode cannot be used as a multipurpose 9-bit SPI.

 ### Transfer modes